Facilities and Activities

 Walnut Woods encompasses 260 acres of wooded bottomland along the Raccoon River.
 Within the park lies a large surviving natural stand of black walnut trees.
 More than 90 species of birds have been identified along the numerous foot and bridle trails throughout the park and along the river.

 The valley in which Walnut Woods is located was created by the meandering of the Raccoon River.
 Since the park elevation is not much higher than the normal river level, constant changes can be seen in its banks.
 The most dramatic is where the river channel runs against the western edge of the park.
 Constant churning and washing in the past removed tons of soil, sand and gravel.
 In the mid-1980s, the most vulnerable areas of the riverbank were protected by rock "riprap" and special jetties designed to minimize erosion.

 Located only minutes southwest of Des Moines, the park provides shaded picnic areas with fireplaces and tables and peaceful spots for river fishing.
 The park is open year-round and is perfect for cross-county skiing with 2 1/2 miles of ski trails.
 A pleasant equestrian trail is also located in the park.

 Walnut Woods is located within the Des Moines metropolitan area at the southern edge of West Des Moines.

-ATM/Cash Machine, Church, Fuel, Vehicles, Golf, Grocery Store, Medical Clinic, Motel, Putt-putt Course, Retail, Drinks, Retail, Ice, Retail, Snacks, Swimming - Pool, Trails, Bicycle
+ATM/Cash Machine, Boat Rental, Canoe Rental, Church, Fuel, Vehicles, Grocery Store, Kayak Rental, Medical Clinic, Motel, Retail, Drinks, Retail, Ice, Retail, Snacks, Swimming - Pool, Trails, Bicycle